EAC - Ad Hoc 4-Credit Conversion Committee

 Both the Conversion Committee (which has union leadership representation) and the union would be adamant that any conversion would help alleviate workload issues rather than exacerbate them.
 For example, one possible scenario would be the following: FT faculty members currently teaching 5 3-credit courses would teach 4 4-credit courses.
 While this would mean a one-hour increase in classroom contact (from 15 to 16), it would also mean a 20% reduction in the number of students and one less prep for class.
 Any workload scenario involving future faculty costs/workload, like the once above, is contingent on the faculty negotiations for the next multi-year contract that will be underway during FY05.
 The committee is very interested to hear from faculty about this aspect were we to convert.

-Has the committee considered a timeline if theres a recommendation to move to 4-credit courses?
+Has the committee considered a timeline if there is a recommendation to move to 4-credit courses?

 The EAC will make a recommendation to the president at the end of spring term, 2004.
 Then, if the recommendation is to convert, the administration would review the financial impact of a conversion over the summer.
 If the administration decided that the college should convert, preparation for conversion would take place during the academic year 2004-2005, with the implementation beginning in the fall of 2005.